Shark attacks and whale migration

 The comparative nourishment value of seals, humans and whales for great whites can be described with a tongue-in-cheek analogy.

-In 2014, close to 40,000 humpbacks are likely to make the WA coastal migration.
+In 2014, close to 40,000 humpbacks were likely to have made the WA coastal migration.
 If an average whale weighs almost 40 tonnes, that is 40,000 x 40 = about 1.6 million tonnes of a primary great white food source that wasn't swimming close to the coastline 30 years ago.

 As for the swimming human data: 283,000 less swimmers in Australia (see above) x WA's national population proportion of 10% = 28,300 less WA swimmers x an average weight of 70 kilograms = 1,981,000 kilograms = 1,918 tonnes less human flesh to eat since 2002.